Advanced Microsoft Entra Verified ID setup

 By default, the account that creates a vault is the only one with access.
 The Verified ID service needs access to the key vault.
-You must configure your key vault with access policies allowing the account used during configuration to create and delete keys.
+You must authenticate your key vault, allowing the account used during configuration to create and delete keys.
 The account used during configuration also requires permissions to sign so that it can create the domain binding for Verified ID.
 If you use the same account while testing, modify the default policy to grant the account sign permission, in addition to the default permissions granted to vault creators.

 Set up Verified ID